Gravitational collapse: Neutron star

-Neutron stars are formed by the gravitational collapse of the cores of larger stars.
+Neutron stars are formed by the gravitational collapse of the cores of massive stars.
 They are the remnant of supernova types Ib, Ic, and II.
 Neutron stars are expected to have a skin or "atmosphere" of normal matter on the order of a millimeter thick, underneath which they are composed almost entirely of closely packed neutrons called neutron matter with a slight dusting of free electrons and protons mixed in.
 This degenerate neutron matter has a density of about 6.65×10^17 kg/m3.

 The appearance of stars composed of exotic matter and their internal layered structure is unclear since any proposed equation of state of degenerate matter is highly speculative.
-Other forms of hypothetical degenerate matter may be possible, and the resulting quark stars, strange stars (a type of quark star), and preon stars, if they exist, would, for the most part, be indistinguishable from a neutron star: In most cases, the exotic matter would be hidden under a crust of "ordinary" degenerate neutrons.
+Other forms of hypothetical degenerate matter may be possible, and the resulting quark stars, strange stars (a type of quark star), and preon stars, if they exist, would, for the most part, be indistinguishable from a neutron star: in most cases, the exotic matter would be hidden under a crust of "ordinary" degenerate neutrons.

 Black holes

 Logarithmic plot of mass against mean density (with solar values as origin) showing possible kinds of stellar equilibrium state.
 For a configuration in the shaded region, beyond the black hole limit line, no equilibrium is possible, so runaway collapse will be inevitable.

-According to Einstein's theory, for even larger stars, above the Landau–Oppenheimer–Volkoff limit, also known as the Tolman–Oppenheimer–Volkoff limit (roughly double the mass of the Sun) no known form of cold matter can provide the force needed to oppose gravity in a new dynamical equilibrium.
-Hence, the collapse continues with nothing to stop it.
+According to Einstein's theory, for objects with masses above the Tolman–Oppenheimer–Volkoff limit (roughly double the mass of the Sun), no known form of cold (non-fusing) matter can provide the repulsive force needed to oppose gravity in a new dynamical equilibrium.
+Hence, the gravitational collapse continues unhindered.